 Eventually the debilitating famine denied the physical stamina needed for such a reconnaissance and instead, on 30 January 1790, a lookout was established at South Head.
 From the lookout, every eye strained and every heart sank as the sea was searched for a ship.

 [Lieutenant Watkin] Tench wrote: ‘the misery and horror of such a situation cannot be imparted’ [Lieutenant] Ralph Clark wrote ‘God help [us] if Some Ships don’t arrive’.
 The First Fleet Marines, John Moore, 1987.

-Lady Juliana – with two hundred and twenty-six (226) women prisoners brought precious letters with news of home, but little food for the settlement.
+Lady Juliana – with two hundred and twenty-six (226) women prisoners brought precious news of home, but little food.

-Lady Juliana did however bring some hope she proved to be one (1) of four (4) ships comprising a second transportation fleet.
+However she did bring hope.
+Lady Juliana was one (1) of four (4) ships comprising a second fleet.

-1790 – 26/27/28 June, Sydney Cove: By the end of June 1790 the remaining second fleet’s three (3) ships Neptune, Suprize and Scarborough reached Port Jackson.
-These ships - ’Britain’s Grim Armada’ - brought little food for the colony and a lot of trouble; an additional 1300 mostly sick, weak convicts (1000 males and 78 females) and 115 soldiers and officers of the New South Wales Corps.
+1790 – 26/27/28 June, Sydney Cove: By the end of June 1790 the remaining ships of this fleet, Neptune, Suprize and Scarborough, reached Port Jackson.
+These infamous ships, dubbed ‘Britain’s Grim Armada’, brought a lot of trouble.
+An additional 1300 mostly sick, some dying all weak prisoners, (1000 males and 78 females) together with one hundred and fifteen (115) officers and men of the New South Wales Corps.